portellam/ultimate-macOS-KVM/README.md

 - I'm not responsible for any time you waste using this project.
 - I'm not responsible if you make an oopsie whoopsie.
+- I have no affiliation with OpenCore and have no developmental experience with it.
 - Expect headaches.
 Some severe.
 - You need a LOT of patience.
 I mean it.
 Despite me trying to alleviate some of the hassles, you WILL run into [stupid gotchas](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Issues-and-Troubleshooting) that require trial and error out of my control.
 - I'm by no means an expert on this stuff nor would I claim to be.